strongylocentrotus/Python_BI_2022/README.md

 # Python_BI_2022

-Here is my homeworks for the Python course (September-December, 2022) in the Bioinformatics Institute.
+Here is my homeworks for the Python course.

 ## Homework 6